CarVac/3dPrintingGuide/Motion/StepperMotors.md

 Longer motors generally have more torque too, as well as more inertia.

+Motor inertia counts towards moving mass when you compute the amount of torque required to drive your gantry, which is bad.

+Additionally, if you have your motors mounted on moving parts of your gantry, then they straight up add mass there as well.

+## Shaft Size

+Many Nema 17 stepper motors use 5mm shafts with a flat cut in one side.

+When you just slap a timing belt pulley on them and tension it as a cantilever, that produces heavy bending stress in the shaft that can cause it to fatigue and snap off as the motor rotates.

+It's a bad idea to use more than 6mm wide GT2 belts in "single shear" cantilevered configuration.

+Lately (mid-late 2024), there have been more printers designed for motors with wider 8mm shafts without the flat for better strength, while also making the shafts longer so that the far side can be supported by a bearing ("double shear" configuration).

+This opens up the use of wider 9mm and 12mm belts, as well as GT3 belts that are stiffer but require very high tensions.

 ## Torque

 The very reason motors exist is to produce torque to move things around, so torque is important.